rbn920/bentroller/README.md

 ## Printed Parts
 There are parts to print in the stl folder to mount the board to the side of the BentoBox.
 It is a bit hacky but it works.
 Print 1 of each mouth part and 4 spacers.

+## Changes from V2
+I never published V1.
+I built it and imediatly updated it but the following is a list if changes made:
+- Went from an ESP32-S2 to ESP32-C3.
+I had a handfull of S2 boards so I used it but changed to the C3 because I only needed 1 GPIO and it is more compact.
+- Voltage input on the V1 used a screw terminal.
+V2 moved to a JST-HX.
+- V2 makes all pins of the C3 available in case anyone decides to make on of these and comes up for a clever use for the additional pins.